 With continuous improvement software, companies can capture great ideas, put them into practice, and measure their success over time.
 Even better, they can communicate the results to those interested, creating a culture of openness and accountability.

 This standardized process lets employees know exactly what to expect.
-It also gives people the certainty that management are listening to their ideas and suggestions.
+It also gives people the certainty that management is listening to their ideas and suggestions.

 This way, companies can measure their progress against the suggestions raised by employees and make an action plan.
 They can even include this as a performance KPI over time.